 In August of 1990, the employees of Sachs Electric Company, led by the four principal operating officers, acquired 100 percent of Sachs Electric Company's stock to buy out the sixty-five-year-old family business.
 The start of the second subsidiary, Sachs Civil, Inc., renamed from the Civil Department, was followed by the creation of the third subsidiary, Sachs Systems, to service the network and communications aspects of electrical construction.
 1995 marked Sachs Electric's first acquisition with the addition of Sachs Automation (formerly Brown Automation), an instrumentation and process control contractor.

 The first half of 2000 was filled with a multitude of changes for Sachs Electric.
 The company went through a reorganization and also later moved its corporate headquarters to Fenton, Missouri in the fall of 2002.
 The new 95,000 square-foot facility, which is 50 percent larger than the space previously occupied, enables Sachs to enhance operational efficiency by consolidating operations under one roof.

 At the close of 2002, former CEO, Robert J. Murdick, P.E., passed the leadership responsibility to Clayton M. Scharff, P.E.
 Clay is the first CEO since the buyout who was not part of the original management team, thus assuring the continuity of employee ownership into the future.

-Samuel C. Sachs’ vision for his company continues to be realized today, as Sachs is currently ranked 15th by Engineering News Record (ENR) and is recognized as an industry leader in power generation, industrial installations, health care and research facilities, commercial buildings, and all types of advanced technology projects.
+Samuel C. Sachs’ vision for his company continues to be realized today, as Sachs is currently ranked as one of the Top 50 Electrical Firms in the country by Engineering News Record (ENR) and is recognized as an industry leader in power generation, industrial installations, health care and research facilities, commercial buildings, and all types of advanced technology projects.